-Informed by the local vernacular, the adjacent diagram illustrates acceptable materials and detailing for future housing developments in Silkstone.
+Acceptable materials and detailed for future housing developments in Silkstone Parish should be informed by the local vernacular, and include slate tile gable roofs with skylights, red brick, sandstone or render walls with quoined corners, stone sills and lintels and sash or casement windows.
 Future developments should carefully apply this code to avoid creating a pastiche of the existing local vernacular.
 Detailing can be interpreted using contemporary methods to avoid this.